-Life coach, career counsellor, speaker and author Gabriela Casineanu took part in the "How to Reach Your Potential" initiative, a series of interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Life coach, career counsellor, speaker and author Gabriela Casineanu took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 18 years in engineering and IT, plus an MBA, didn’t stop Gabriela Casineanu to shift gears